Gujarati Mix Kathol (Jain)

 Collage of 4 steps showing adding beans and simmering, adding lime juice and cilantro.

-• Try with sprouted beans: In this case, you’ll have to pressure cook the sprouted beans just for 1 whistle or 2 mins in instant pot.
+• Make it with sprouted beans: In that case, pressure cook the sprouted beans for just 1 whistle or 2 minutes in the Instant Pot.

 A bowl of mix kathol served with basmati rice on the side.